usfm-bible/tcdocs/proposals/2023/u23003_biblical_references.md

 # Outstanding Issues

+## Zero width assertions

 This referencing scheme allows reference down to a single character.
 But it doesn't allow reference to the zero width point between characters.
 There are situations where information wants to be associated with a point between two characters.
 How can we mark this position?
 Perhaps with a trailing +?
 Indexing is 1 based.
 So we can say: the zerowith position after the char.
 Thus to insert at the start of the bible, one might say `GEN 1:1!1+0+`.

+## Referencing into non-verse text

+How do we reference into a footnote or a section heading?
+We will call such text, out-of-band text.
+Consider a footnote.
+This is anchored at a particular character in the text and so may either be counted over a range (for example a verse or word).
+Thus we might say: `GEN 1:1!f` would be the first footnote in GEN 1:1.
+For the second we would say `GEN 1:1!f[2]`.
+Or if we wanted the footnote after the
+3rd word, we might say: `GEN 1:1!3!f` and then for the 4th word in that footnote we would say `GEN 1:1!3!f!4`.
+Notes associate backwards and so are considered part of the character they follow.

+What if a note is surrounded by spaces?
+Is it counted as a word?
+No it still is associated with the last character of the previous word.
+What about notes at the start of a verse or some other marker anchor?
+Here they are associated with that anchor and cannot be referenced in relation to a word (unless the word index is 0).

+For subheadings.
+The key is to notice that subheadings associate forwards.
+Thus the subheading before verse 1 is associated with v1.
+Thus `GEN 1:1!s!f` is the first footnote in the first subheading before GEN 1:1.
+Subheadings are counted forward, thus s[1] comes before s[2].

+We can think of using a word reference marker `!` as a way of referring to the whole of the marked text, but also to its first word.
+It is a word range (more akin to a verse, really, but using `:` would cause problems with book ids.)
+Since markers never start with a digit and words always do, the two categories are disambiguated.

+### Referencing Marker Arguments

+Here we discuss referencing verse numbers and footnote markers, etc.

+Again we can use the 0th word for these.

+For a subheading before the start of a chapter, that subheading is associated both with the chapter number itself `GEN 1:0!s` and also with the first verse `GEN 1:1!s`.
+In each case also with the zeroth word of each: `GEN 1:0!0+0!s` and `GEN 1:1!0+0!s`.

+### Referencing Introductory Material

+What about `\h` or `\ip` material?